cobalt-org/cobalt-org.github.io/getting-started.md

 A file `cats-around-the-world.md` will be created in the current directory.
 The type of file created is based on which directory you put it in.

 Posts start out as "drafts".
-For them to show up on `watch`, you'll need to pass the `--drafts` flag:
+For them to show up on `serve`, you'll need to pass the `--drafts` flag:
 ```
-$ cobalt watch --drafts
+$ cobalt serve --drafts
 ```

 #### Publish a Post